Everyone should have access to sufficient, healthy food.

 - 2.5 times more people served at our food bank before the pandemic

 - 2,200 people rely on our food bank each month, 30% of whom are under the age of 18.

 - 822 deliveries were made to people with reduced mobility.

 - 960 new members have registered with our food bank over the past year.

 - Create an inclusive space where everyone is welcome.

 - Increase understanding of the power of good food and a healthy lifestyle.

 - Increase access to fresh food and vegetables by creating more connections with farmers.

-If you would like to pick up a box for your community or company, please contact Vanessa at (514) 933-5599 (ext.
-224) or by email at firstname.lastname@example.org
+If you would like to organize a food drive, please contact Bianca at (514) 933-5599 (ext.
+231) or by email at firstname.lastname@example.org